"Knowing When You Don't Know": A Multilingual Relevance Assessment Dataset for Robust Retrieval-Augmented Generation

 \textbf{LLM Evaluation.} Prior work explores adding perturbation in passages and shows that LLM performance can be influenced when exposed to different tasks, such as question answering (QA) ~\cite{jia-liang-2017-adversarial, petroni:2020, creswell:2023}, logical reasoning ~\cite{misra:2023} or arithmetic reasoning ~\cite{shi:2023, kumar:2021}.
 In examining controllability and robustness,~\citet{li:2023} observes that LLMs disregard contextual information, showing that LLM output can be influenced by non-relevant context. ~\citet{adlakha:2023} observes complementary results from our work, where they observe LLM can be rather faithful when provided non-relevant passages in QA datasets such as NQ \cite{kwiatkowski:2019}.
 Knowing that prompting LLMs with non-relevant data can result in misguided responses, \citet{yu:2023} recently introduced a new prompting technique, Chain-of-Noting (CON) and \citet{yoran:2023} fine-tuned the LLM explicitly, both aimed to improve LLM robustness in RAG when non-relevant information is provided.

-\textbf{Related Datasets.} Datasets focused on addressing unanswerable queries such as SQuAD 2.0~\cite{rajpurkar-etal-2018-know} were created in an adversarial way to look similar to datasets with answerable queries.
+\textbf{Related Datasets.} Datasets focused on addressing unanswerable queries such as SQuAD 2.0~\cite{rajpurkar-etal-2018-know} were created adversarially to look similar to datasets with answerable queries.
 Similarly, Conversational QA datasets such as CoQA~\cite{reddy:2019} and QuAC~\cite{choi-etal-2018-quac} also contain unanswerable queries.
 A concurrent work proposes RGB, a RAG benchmark to evaluate LLM robustness in English and Chinese \cite{chen:2023}.